noopkat/oled-js/README.md

 ```

 ### invertDisplay
 Inverts the pixels on the display.
 Black becomes white, white becomes black.
 This method takes one argument, a boolean.
 True for inverted state, false to restore normal pixel colors.
-Calling update() afterwards is not required.

 Usage:
 ```javascript